Example 1 – Insert a Single Column with a Name in Excel Using VBA

 STEPS:

-• Then, insert the following 2 codes in that code window:
+- Enter the 2 codes below in the code window:

 Sub insert_multiple_column()